wp-plugins/grid-gallery-with-custom-links/readme.txt

 Stable tag: 1.2.1
 License: GPLv2 or later

-Displays gallery images in a grid.
-You can add custom URLs and captions.
+Displays gallery in a grid.
+You can add custom links to images and captions.

 == Description ==